zaidazmi/polyteller/README.md

    ```
 5. Load the extension in your browser:
    - Chrome: Go to `chrome://extensions/`, enable "Developer mode", click "Load unpacked", and select the `dist` folder.
-   - Firefox: Go to `about:debugging#/runtime/this-firefox`, click "Load Temporary Add-on", and select any file in the `dist` folder.

 ## Usage